KarenWon9/WRO-FI-Team-Spark/README.md

 | **No-load current** | ≥120mA | **Rated current**  | ≥400mA |
 | **Rated torque** | 3.1Kg.cm  | **Par nominal**  | 0.67Kg.cm    |

-With the acquired kit, we have gotten various pieces that we could grip like the motors, bases, and wheels.
-Each motor of 12V is capable of going at a nominal speed of 250rpm and a 3,5 kg torque.
-Therefore using just a 12V motor is enough to give it the speed, control, and attraction needed, as well as greater management thanks to its encoder which lets have better precision in the turns that the robot should do in the game field.
+From a robotic kit, we have obtained two motors.
+Each one to 12V, they are capable of going at a nominal speed of 250rpm and a 3,5 kg torque.
+Therefore using just a 12V motor is enough to give it the speed, control, and attraction needed, as well as greater management thanks to its encoder which Let us have better precision in the turns that the robot should do in the game field.

 ### Code